DoctorKomodo/single-chapter-remover/README.md

 Scans MP4 files recursively and removes spurious single-chapter metadata — no re-encoding, no quality loss.

 Some tools (encoders, editors, download clients) embed a single, unnecessary chapter marker in MP4 files.
-This confuses media players and home-theatre software.
+This may confuses media players and home-theatre software.
 This tool detects those files via `ffprobe` and strips the chapter track with `ffmpeg -map_chapters -1 -c copy`.

 ## Quick start